meiyor/DeepGaze-Text-Embedding-Map/README.md

 [SALICON fixations](http://salicon.net/challenge-2017/)

-please download all the train, val, and test fixation if you would prefer to run the whole DeepGaze+TEM experiments in the whole SALICON dataset.
+Please download all the train, val, and test fixation if you would prefer to run the whole DeepGaze+TEM experiments in the whole SALICON dataset.

 If you don't want to create the fixation hdf5 file manually, you can use fixation data from hdf5 files included in the **experiments_root/** folder